-Thick rice noodles stir-fried with abundant vegetables and tasty seafood–every time I see this scrumptious dish on a menu I have to resist ordering it because I know it’s so much better and healthier when made at home.
+Stir-Fried Seafood Noodles (Hu Tieu Xao Do Bien) is a dish made with thick rice noodles stir-fried with abundant vegetables and tasty seafood.
+Every time I see this scrumptious dish on a menu I have to resist ordering it because I know it’s so much better and healthier when made at home.
 One of my biggest hesitations about eating out is that a lot of dishes are prepared with so much oil and then covered in a thick salty sauce.
 Yes, the food tastes great but then I am left with that icky that-wasn’t-so-good-for-me feeling.
-Cooking at home means I can control what goes into my food and nothing makes me happier than preparing and enjoying a healthy meal with family and friends.
+Cooking at home means I can control what goes into my food and nothing makes me happier than preparing and enjoying a healthy meal for my family and friends.

-This recipe is fairly simple to make and there’s no wrong ingredient to use.
+This Stir-Fried Seafood Noodles (Hu Tieu Xao Do Bien) recipe is fairly simple to make and there’s no wrong ingredient to use.
 Pick the type and quantity of vegetables you enjoy.
-Just keep in mind the key to a perfect stir fry is cutting the vegetables to approximately the same size and then cooking the vegetables in the order of their density.
+Keep in mind the key to a perfect stir fry is cutting the vegetables to approximately the same size and then cooking the vegetables in the order of their density.
 The trio of seafood: shrimp, scallops and squid is really delicious.
 Learn how to add a neat texture to the squid by scoring it with a “pineapple cut”.
 Don’t skip the step where we blanch the squid.
 This is the trick for preventing rubbery squid and makes it super tender and succulent.

 2 garlic cloves